adotterer/practice-for-week-08-fetch-from-server/README.md

 Implement a fetch request to delete a dog on the server based on an id.
 Think-- what RESTful route will you make a request to based on a dog's id?

 To ensure that not just anyone can delete a dog, the backend engineers have already implemented a `AUTH` header on the backend route.
 Set the request header for `AUTH` to have the value `ckyut5wau0000jyv5bsrud90y`.
 This long string is a token used to valdiate any requests with a method of `DELETE`.

+With the correct fetch request, you should be redirected to `GET /dogs`

 [URLSesarchParams]: https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams